 Patient feedback was linked to the clinic nurse's key performance indicators to motivate them to make sure patients were always encouraged to provide feedback.
 The regional nurse manager reviewed patient feedback weekly and shared it with the clinic nurse during their weekly conference call.

-While we only received one response to our online survey, we saw that most of the feedback and reviews the service had gathered were very positive.
+We saw that the majority of feedback and reviews the service had gathered were very positive.